Sathishr424/sathishr424/README.md

 ### About Me

-  Well I am a self taught programmer and a Full Stack Developer.
+  I am a Full Stack Developer.

   Currently learning all about Web development.